indimail/indimail-virtualdomains/.github/README-indimail.md

               'iwebadmin',
        );
        ```
-       **NOTE**: the iwebadmin plugin will not work for postmaster account or IndiMail users having QA_ADMIN privileges. man vmoduser(1)
+       **NOTE**: the iwebadmin plugin will not work for postmaster account or IndiMail users having QA\_ADMIN privileges.
+Read [vmoduser(8)](https://github.com/indimail/indimail-mta/wiki/vmoduser.1).
 This file should have read permissions for apache group

        ```
        $ sudo chown root:apache /etc/roundcube/config.inc.php